ikmardin/ArgusPublic/README.md

 Plots optimal route from points A to B within a defined area based on these features and a commander's intent

+Generates both this path (in red) and the naive shortest distance path (in blue) to illustrate difference

 # Setup
 Enter file paths for provided imagery, corresponding coordinate stamps, and output file.
 Format of coordinates file is: